Fantasy Congress: History

 Fantasy Congress was initially launched in 2006 as an online fantasy sport simulation where players would draft members of the United States House and Senate and keep track of their participation within the U.S. Congress.
 A congressperson's actions, especially within the process of making and amending pieces of legislation, were recorded and rated as a cumulative total number of points against other players.

 Points were calculated based on "Legislative success" (including co-sponsored legislation and amendments), voting attendance, "Maverick Score" (the willingness of a member of Congress to cross-party lines in close party votes), and noteworthy news mentions.
 Legislative success was the progress of a congressperson's sponsored or cosponsored legislation through the U.S. legislative process, all the way up to the President's signature or veto.
 Also, small legislative actions counted for points, such as amendments and changes to the legislation.

 This version of Fantasy Congress, which ran from 2006 to 2009, was meant to appeal to both recreational and educational players.
 It offered a wide range of links and research tools to help players in choosing their members of Congress.
 The creators believed the game could make the government more accountable.

 In 2018 the Fantasy Congress website was revived under new ownership.
 A new game was introduced that encouraged players to predict which individuals were most likely to get elected, instead of their legislative success.

 Players began by drafting candidates running for office.
 During the election season, candidates acquired points based on how much money they raised, frequency of media mentions, and their percentage of the vote in the election.
 Similar to fantasy sports, players could drop candidates from their roster and add new ones throughout the season.
 Teams won by collecting the most points in their league by the end of the 2018 midterm elections.

 After the 2018 election, the game was re-released around following legislative activity in Congress, similar to its predecessor.
-This is the version of the game currently available.